 Usually, bay suckers won’t kill a bay tree, but they can weaken the plant.
 This also opens the plant up to diseases and other problems, which isn’t good.

 To get rid of bay suckers, you can wash down the plant with a mixture of Insecticidal Soap Spray.
 Also consider bringing in helpful bugs, like ladybugs and ground beetles, to feed on and scare off the bay suckers.

 Brown soft scale can also pester bay trees.
 These insects also suck the sap out of bay leaves.
 They secrete honeydew, a sweet sticky substance, which can then grow a black mildew.
 This reduces photosynthesis in the plant, weakening it as it can’t produce as much energy.

 Brown soft scale don’t move around much as adults, so they’re easy to spot as small brown bugs on your leaves.
 They’re typically not deadly, but they can stunt the growth of your bay tree.

 Small infestations of soft scale can be treated by washing with an Insecticidal Soap Spray spray or attracting the helpful insects as mentioned.
 You can also simply wipe the scale off the leaves with a cloth.
 Using a Q-tip dipped in alcohol to remove them can work as well.

 If you have a larger infestation, it would be well worth using horticultural neem oil like this one.

-I always prefer to recommend organic products to treat pest and disease in edible gardening.
-If you are using bay leaves in your cooking, then chemical free gardening is always the preference.
+I always prefer to recommend organic products to treat pests and diseases in edible gardening.
+If you are using bay leaves in your cooking, then chemical-free gardening is always the preference.
 However, if you are growing your bay tree as an ornamental tree then you might consider other treatments.
 Keeping in mind though, chemical treatments do negatively impact the environment including beneficial insects who help to pollinate our gardens.